AnonymouX47/matrix/docs/features.md

   * Pads with zeros when extending the matrix on either or both axes.
 * **staticmethod** `compare_rounded(m1, m2, [ndigits])` -> Rounded comparison
   * _ndigits_ is the same as for `round()`.
-  * Comapares two matrices as if the elements were rounded.
+  * Compares two matrices as if the elements were rounded.
   * Useful for comparing matrices of floating-point elements and is the method recommended for such.

+## Solutions to systems of linear equations

+This can be achieved in two ways using the package:

+* Gaussian Elimination: A convenience function `solve_linear_system()` is provided at the package's top-level for this.
+  * The  function accepts only two arguments, the matrix of coefficients and the matrix of constants and return a tuple containing the solution set.
+* Inverse method i.e `x = ~A @ b`.

+NOTE: The shouldn't be any much performance difference between the two means since the inverse operation also uses Gaussian Elimination.